CarsonLeee/CarsonLeee/README.md

 - 💻 Experienced in full-cycle development for both mobile and web applications.
 - 🌐 Skilled in a variety of programming languages and frameworks including JavaScript, TypeScript, HTML/CSS, Java, C, Swift, C#, Python, SQL, and more.
 - 🛠️ Technologies I use: React, AWS, Node.js, Express, Unity, Bootstrap, jQuery, MongoDB, Git, Firebase.
-- 🎖️ 2x hackathon first place winner, recognized for creating engaging solutions like ARrive, an augmented reality app for commuter information, and ClimateHeroes, a game promoting clean energy awareness.
+- 🎖️ 2x hackathon winner, recognized for creating engaging solutions like ARrive, an augmented reality app for commuter information, and ClimateHeroes, a game promoting clean energy awareness.

 I am passionate about coding, solving complex problems, and continually learning to improve my skills and knowledge in the tech field.